 Flexible sigmoidoscopy is a test to look inside the lower part of your large bowel.
 It is also called bowel scope or flexi sig.

 The flexible sigmoidoscopy is a thin flexible tube called a colonoscope.
 This has a small light and camera at one end.
-The endoscopist (specially trained doctor or nurse) puts the tube into your back passage (anus) and gently moves it up into the lower part of your bowel.
-They can see the pictures of the inside of your bowel on a TV monitor.
+The endoscopist (specially trained doctor or nurse) puts the tube into your back passage (anus).
+They then gently move it up into the lower part of your bowel.
+They can see the pictures of the inside of your bowel on a TV screen.

 You usually have this test in the endoscopy unit at the hospital.
 It may take between 5 to 15 minutes.
 But you should expect to be in the department for up to 2 hours.